 Logisticians manage a company’s supply chain.
 They oversee the entire life cycle of a product, including how a product is acquired, distributed, and delivered.

-Where can a Logistician work?
+Where Can a Logistician Work?

 Logisticians enjoy a wide variety when it comes to their professional life, working in nearly every industry from retail to finance.
 Logisticians typically maintain data information systems and databases to monitor inventories or products.

-How do you become a Logistician?
+How Do You Become a Logistician?

 This is a critical role in the manufacturing industry, and can be attained with a manufacturing management or supply chain management degree.
-To become a Logistician, a bachelor’s degree is typically required for most positions in this role.
+To become a logistician, a bachelor’s degree is typically required for most positions in this role.
 Although, an associate degree in manufacturing may be sufficient for some logistician jobs.
-Additional certifications can advance your career as Logistician, such as the Certified Professional Logistician certification offered by the International Society of Logistics.
+Additional certifications can advance your career as logistician, such as the Certified Professional Logistician certification offered by the International Society of Logistics.

 Goodwin University offers manufacturing programs at bachelor’s degree, associate degree, and certificate levels.

-We’re ready when you are.
+We’re ready when you are

-- We’ll review your transcripts of prior learning (usually in less than one business day).
+- If you want to transfer in credits, we can typically review your transcripts of prior learning in less than one business day.